 (Domains – Parked Domains)

-Type in the name of the domain you want to park on top of your existing domain and click Add Domain to create a new domain alias …
+Enter the name of the domain you want to park on top of your existing domain and click Add Domain to create a new domain alias …

 (Creating parked domains)

 You can park multiple domain names on your existing domain.
 For example, this site is built on WPCompendium.org.
 We have also registered the related domains WPCompendium.com, WPCompendium.net, and WPCompendium.info, and parked these on top of this domain.
-To see how parked domains work, just type in any of the parked domain names into your browser (e.g. type in WPCompendium.com) …
+To see how parked domains work, just type in any of the parked domain names into your browser (e.g. type in WPCompendium.net) …

-(You can have multiple parked domain names)
+(You can have multiple parked domain names on your existing domain)

-(Deleting a domain alias)
+(Deleting domain aliases)

 (Click ‘Remove Alias’ to confirm deletion)

-The alias will be permanently deleted …
+Your alias will be permanently removed …

-(Confirmation of alias removal)
+(Confirmation of alias deletion)

 (Contact your web host if you get error messages)